 From 2011 till 2017 she taught “Social and Economic History of Europe” in undergraduate courses of the Hellenic Open University (Studies in European Civilization).

 She has published articles in scientific journals (in French, English and Greek) and she is the author of 4 books on social history (in Greek).

 2- Unaccompanied and Separated Minors’ Migration.

-These Research programs have been completed and have obtained a data base of 1500 cases of “illegal” migrants (biographical information) and aim at proposing a theoretical approach, with a historical perspective, of the actual migration phenomenon in Greece and Europe.
+These Research programs have been completed providing a data base of 1500 cases of “illegal” migrants (biographical information).
+The projects aim at proposing a theoretical approach, with a historical perspective, to the actual migration phenomenon in Greece and Europe.
 The results of these researches have been and are currently presented in post- graduate courses and international conferences.

 3- The Poor and the Social Question, in Europe: a Historical Approach.